-We have examined The Lutheran Church Missouri Synod Foundation's (the "Foundation") description of its investment management services system throughout the period July 1, 2022 to June 30, 2023 (description) and the suitability of the design and operating effectiveness of the controls included in the description to achieve the related control objectives stated in the description, based on the criteria identified in The Lutheran Church Missouri Synod Foundation's Assertion (assertion).
+We have examined The Lutheran Church Missouri Synod Foundation's (the "Foundation") description of its investment management services system entitled "Description of the System" throughout the period July 1, 2023 to September 30, 2024 (description) and the suitability of the design and operating effectiveness of the controls included in the description to achieve the related control objectives stated in the description, based on the criteria identified in "Management's Assertion" (assertion).
 The controls and control objectives included in the description are those that management of the Foundation believes are likely to be relevant to user entities' internal control over financial reporting, and the description does not include those aspects of the investment management services system that are not likely to be relevant to user entities' internal control over financial reporting.